dang-el/SubPar/README.md

 ### Non-Functional Requirements:
 ### References:
 ### TODO:
+* Need to learn more about how the language works before i get more into the code

-think of languages for Back end server
+* think of languages for Back end server
-- ruby
+-  ruby - sinatra
-- rust
-- javascript
+-  javascript - node

-locate the whitescreen bug: see bug log

 create a database to store golfers information
 ## Bugs:
-Bugs Found 1.
-1. When the navigation links are used x times the app will whitescreen. most likely a memory leak. views are probably not actually closing
-* need to find out how navigation links/views work and how to prevent this